Brad Chase

 Exercises for Edema

 Try water workouts such as swimming, water walking, or water aerobics to reduce symptoms of edema.
-The force exerted by muscles against the pressure of water helps in moving the fluid buildup from tissues.
+The force exerted by muscles against the pressure of the water helps in moving the fluid buildup from tissues.

-The buoyant environment is favorable for those with edema, because there is less stress on muscles and joints.
+The buoyant environment is favorable for those with edema because there is less stress on muscles and joints.

 Walking